 It was in 2007 when I started my project, which I turned in two years later.
 So social media was pretty new back then and I happened to be the only one that actually did a thesis project that involved the internet and reaching out to people.
 So I made various stickers that had the g-trains blog address on them and that contained little messages or blanks for the people to fill in.
 It was hilarious, because I went out one Sunday to stick everything I had been making with a friend, who is so posh, no one would accuse her of harming public property.
 But ok, we were careful.
 We didn’t leave any stickers on surfaces that would take forever to clean up.
 Anyways, funny thing is that people responded to my G-train stickers and they left some pretty funny notes!

 That seems fun.
-How did you continue with all the things you collected?
+And how did you continue with all the things you collected?

 I blogged about them, I also blogged about my everyday experience on the G-train.
 I rode it every day, you see.